Reviews written by registered user

 movie I knew that I will see some of Monte's pranks here as well.

 If you saw one of the many shockumentaries, which was gaining popularity back in the late 80's, then you basically know the content of these movies.
 "True Gore" is a bit different and as Cazazza said in one of his interview, where he talked about the video screening of "True Gore" - "it's much better than the "Faces Of Death".
 Of course you'll see here injuries and deaths - some are real, some are faked.
-I couldn't resist to mention the suicide attempt moment in this movie, where the man tried to kill himself with a shotgun.
+There is one suicide attempt moment in this movie, where the man tried to kill himself with a shotgun.
 He shot himself, but somehow, by the miracle, doctors saved his life.
-We see a photo of this man right after the accident - a split wide apart face (actually it's more like a mess that reminds that it was a face before) and after we see how this man have to live after his survival with his "re-constructed" face.
+We see a photo of this man right after the accident - a mess that reminds that it was a face before, and after we see how this man have to live with his "re-constructed" face.
 Also you'll hear an audio recording of the last speech of Jim Jones (the founder and leader of the "Peoples Temple", which more than 900 members committed suicide in the November 18, 1978).
 Maybe it's not so rare, because there was a segment with the last speech of Jim Jones at TOPY's "First Transmission" before and even the picture disc LP with this speech was released in 1983 by Jordi Valls (aka Vagina Dentata Organ) and have provoked outrage on a number of occasions, but anyway it's pretty rare material.

 As I said before - "True Gore" is a bit different from other shockumentaries.
 Except death-based themes, we can see for example an extracts from Cazazza's short movie "SXXX-80" or extracts from the live performance of Cazazza and band "Factrix" video called "Night Of The Succubus".
 There is even a Cazazza's video clip in this movie (you can find the one on youtube by the way).
 Talking about Monte's pranks that I've mentioned before - I've liked the faked interview with an anonymous female necrophile played by Debra Valentine, and an anonymous serial killer played by Cole Palme.
 I've remembered the intro ("psychiatric" review) from the CD "The Worst Of Monte Cazazza" - it has the same goal - everything has to be serious.
 The interviews with these two "psychos" in this movie is like a real ones.
 It was shot in one take, actors was reading from the script and despite the fact, that it wasn't real, Cazazza created a very eerie atmosphere during all "interview".
 Brilliant work Monte!

-There are 2 versions of this movie by the way (English and Japanese).
+There are 3 versions of this movie by the way (2 English and 1 Japanese).
 They are a bit different.
-English version has some alternating scenes and isn't cencored like Japanese.
+The first (original) English version is uncut and it is basically the same as Japanese, but in English and isn't censored.
+The second English version was officially released on VHS by "Wavelenght Video".
+For some reasons several scenes from the original were cut and instead of them few alternating scenes were added from "Empire of Madness" aka "True Gore 2".
 Actually "True Gore" came out in Japan first, while the film makers was fighting with the distributors in US.
-The English version of "True Gore" was released on VHS by "Wavelenght Video".
-Both versions are hard to find, but it's easier to track down the Japanese version (some people even thought that Japanese release was the only film version existed!).
+All versions are hard to find.
+The original uncut English version is the rarest, since it was never officially released.
+Anyway, it's easier to track down the Japanese version (some people even thought that Japanese release was the only film version existed!).